top of page

 Hiking the Stirling Range

-The Stirling Range National Park is a gem of a hiking destination located 100km north of Albany in the south of Western Australia.
+The Stirling Range National Park, or traditionally known as Koikyennuruff, is a great hiking destination located 100km north of Albany in the south of Western Australia.
 Running east-west, the chain of granite, sandstone and quartzite peaks contains the largest elevation points in the entire South West (see the Pilbara for the highest points in WA).
 A biodiversity playground full of unique plants, animals and birds, we are lucky to have trails that take you to six of the peaks in the area.

 When - Due to the cooler climate of the South West, the hikes can be completed at any time of year but the Stirling Range has its own weather patterns so care must be taken.
 The peaks are quite often shrouded in low lying clouds, especially in the morning and the weather can change suddenly.
 The park is best experienced in spring and early summer when the wildflowers are in bloom but on certain occasions throughout the winter it may be cold enough for snow on Bluff Knoll.
 If you are planning a visit then be respectful of the conditions, pack a jumper, rain jacket and plenty of water and know your limits.